Irving could return Sunday, Nets list him as questionable

 Irving told SNY on Saturday: ”I just want to apologize deeply for all my actions throughout the time that it’s been since the post was first put up.
 I’ve had a lot of time to think.
 But my focus, initially, if I could do it over, would be to heal and repair a lot of my close relationships with my Jewish relatives, brothers and sisters.”

-Irving met with NBA Commissioner Adam Silver and Nets owner Joe Tsai during the suspension and both said they don’t belief he has antisemitic beliefs.
+Irving met with NBA Commissioner Adam Silver and Nets owner Joe Tsai during the suspension and both said they don’t believe he has antisemitic beliefs.

 All-Star guard Ja Morant won’t play for Memphis because of a sprained left ankle he sustained Friday.